anuchak/Research-Journal/Nov-2022/16th/Neo4j.md

 ## Edge and Weight

 For case 2), the edge is to be specified in the Match pattern (undirected or directed can be indicated there).
-This case doesn't support +ve or -ve edge weights.
+This case doesn't consider +ve or -ve edge weights.
 It just considers the least no. of edges required to get from source and destination.
 For case 1), `relationshipWeightProperty` is used to specify the property as weight of path.
 There is _no_ facility to _define it on the fly_.
 +ve Edge weight is supported for the following implementations: